smartnsoft/StarsKit/README.md

 You can also decide of:

 - **`validateRatingButtonEnable`**: disable or enable the submit step rating.
-If disable, the rate will be instantly submit after touch.
+If disabled, the rate will be instantly submited after user touch.
 - **`useDefaultBehavior`**: disable the default StarsKit display checking behavior and implement your own in the `StarsKitDelegate`
 - **`priorityUseNativeRate`**: enable the native rating in iOS 10.3+, if not available, it will use the StarsKit screens 👌🏼
-- **`useSessionSpaceChecking`**: disable/enable the default checking of time ellapsed between sessions.
-If enable, when you update the session count, **the session count will only be updated if the time between session is completly ellapsed.**.
+- **`useSessionSpaceChecking`**: disable/enable the default checking of time elapsed between sessions.
+If enabled, when you update the session count, **the session count will only be updated if the time between session is completely elapsed.**.
 In others words, the user not enough uses the app for incrementing the session count.
-The same if you want to increment the session the same day than the last before, it will not be setted.
+The same if you want to increment the session the same day than the last before, it will not be set.
 - **`localLocalizableStringsEnabled`**: enable the localization titles instead of configuration one.
 It will use the default StarKit strings.
 If you override them in your app localizable strings (with the same key), it will take them 😎.

 ### `StarsKitContext`: update the metrics